Bijit-Mondal/iLib-Documentation/README.md

 #### **Step 7**:

 Enter the proper details as required and upload a passport size photo or selfie of your own wearing the college uniform. **The photo size must be less than *350* kb**.
-The details will be checked before making you a premium user, so enter it carefully
+The details will be checked before making you a premium user, so enter it carefully.

 ![](assets/20230108_184206_Screenshot_2023-01-08-18-41-39-78.jpg)

 #### **Step 8**:

-You will recieve an e-mail with a verification link.
+You will receive an e-mail with a verification link.
 Verify your email with it.

 ![](assets/20230108_194616_Screenshot_2023-01-08-17-24-11-49.jpg)

 #### **Step 9**:

-After clicking the mailed link, your verfifcation status will be updated.
-Now logout from the application and login again.
+After clicking the link in the e-mail, your verfifcation status will be updated.

 ![](assets/20230108_202045_Screenshot_2023-01-08-17-25-09-27.jpg)